 I have sold the property for which I was cited.
 Doesn’t this resolve the case?

-No. The issue before the Court is whether you were in control of the property as of the compliance date alleged in the complaint.
-Selling or transferring the property does not necessarily absolve you of criminal liability.
+you of criminal liability.
 The Judge may consider the sale of the property when deciding upon a sentence.
-If you sold the property before you were cited, you should bring a certified copy of the deed, showing the transfer date, with you to court.
+If you sold the property before you were cited, you should bring a certified copy of the deed,

 I have made all of the requested repairs, yet I received a court date in the mail.
 Do I still need to come to court?